JithaJ-21/dockerdairy/dockerize.md

 1) See all existing containers (running or stopped).
 2) Identify any leftover containers from previous runs.
 * Observation:
-1) Multiple old containers were present (suspicious_solomon, old backend).
+1) Multiple old containers were present (old backend etc.).

 -----